m-s-/knockout-rest/README.md

 ###License:
 The library is released "as is", without any warranty nor promises.
 It is licensed under the MIT license.

+### Disclaimer
+Please remember that the AMD loading mechanism was only tested with RequireJS.

 ##Getting started
 Knockout-REST requires three libraries: